bartekmotyl/simple-video-cutter/README.md

 ## How to use

 ### Starting for the first time:

+- Download the release by [clicking here](https://github.com/bartekmotyl/simple-video-cutter/releases)
 - Unzip release package into a directory
-- Edit config.json and provide path to ffmpeg.exe.
+- Edit `config.json` and provide path to `ffmpeg.exe`.
 - You can also adjust other parameters, for example directory and filename pattern of the output files.
 Supported variables are:
 	- `{FileName}` - name of the input video file (with extension)
 	- `{FileNameWithoutExtension}` - name of the input video file (without extension)